All Episodes

 It would cap interest on federal student loans at the current rate of 3.4%.

-Individuals who go into teaching public service or practice medicine in underserved areas would have their debt forgiven after only five years.
+Individuals who go into teaching, public service, or practice medicine in underserved areas would have their debt forgiven after only five years.

-Now this is not a new piece of legislation that's been out there for a long time.
+It's been out there for a long time.

 It's just a trillion bucks, folks.